seriema/TurboLoader/lib/common/msdfgen/README.md

  - Acquire a `Shape` object.
 You can either load it via `loadGlyph` or `loadSvgShape`, or construct it manually.
    It consists of closed contours, which in turn consist of edges.
 An edge is represented by a `LinearEdge`, `QuadraticEdge`, or `CubicEdge`.
-You can construct them from two endpoints and 0 to 2 Bézier control points.
+You can construct them from two endpoints and 0 to 2 BÃ©zier control points.
  - Normalize the shape using its `normalize` method and assign colors to edges if you need a multi-channel SDF.
    This can be performed automatically using the `edgeColoringSimple` heuristic, or manually by setting each edge's `color` member.
 Keep in mind that at least two color channels must be turned on in each edge, and iff two edges meet